xcat2/confluent-docs/docs/el7rste.md

 ---
 layout: page
-title: Using xCAT to install EL7.4 on Intel RSTe
+title: Using xCAT to install EL7 on Intel RSTe
 permalink: /documentation/el7rste.html
 ---

+In order to use RSTe with xCAT installs

+# Adding support to 7.4 (not needed for 7.5 or newer)

-In order to use RSTe with xCAT installs, first download the RSTe software from Lenovo [support site](https://datacentersupport.lenovo.com/us/en/products/SERVERS/THINKSYSTEM/SD530/7X21/downloads/DS504607)
+, first download the RSTe software from Lenovo [support site](https://datacentersupport.lenovo.com/us/en/products/SERVERS/THINKSYSTEM/SD530/7X21/downloads/DS504607)

 Then, extract the archive to get the install iso: